Finding Interpretable Prompt-Specific Circuits in Language Models: ACC++: Refined ACC as a Counterfactual Search

 We solve the destination objective (Eq.~\eqref{eqn:acc-dst}) and the source objective (Eq.~\eqref{eqn:acc-src}) using the same greedy procedure, applied to the appropriate contribution matrix $C$.
 In both cases, rows of $C$ are indexed by candidates $(c,k)$ (so $C\in\mathbb{R}^{Q\times d}$), and we write $\v{c}_i\in\mathbb{R}^d$ for row $i$.

-\paragraph{Greedy removal in contribution space.} We compute integrated-gradients attributions $\{\operatorname{IG}_i\}_{i=1}^{Q}$ \emph{once}, using the original score vector $A'_d=\sum_{i=1}^{Q}\v{c}_i$, and treat these attributions as fixed throughout the greedy procedure. \footnote{We evaluated computing attributions after each greedy step, but found the resulting circuits to be of poorer quality.} Let $S\subseteq\{1,\dots,Q\}$ denote the set of active candidates (initialized to all candidates), and define the partial score vector
+\paragraph{Greedy removal in contribution space.} We compute integrated-gradients attributions $\{\operatorname{IG}_i\}_{i=1}^{Q}$ \emph{once}, using the original score vector $A'_d=\sum_{i=1}^{Q}\v{c}_i$, and treat these attributions as fixed throughout the greedy procedure.
+Let $S\subseteq\{1,\dots,Q\}$ denote the set of active candidates (initialized to all candidates), and define the partial score vector

 While $A_{ds}(S)>\tau$, remove the highest-attribution remaining candidate according to the \emph{fixed} scores $\operatorname{IG}_i$:

 Let $M=\{1,\dots,Q\}\setminus S$ denote the removed set.
 We write $M_{\mathrm{dst}}$ or $M_{\mathrm{src}}$ depending on whether we are solving the destination or source objective.